 When is the best time to travel to Czech Republic?

 The Czech Republic experiences a continental temperate climate, meaning there are 4 distinct seasons which include hot and humid summers and cold winters.
 Summers are considered to be the busiest time of the year with high tourist volumes, crowds and long lines.
 With that in mind, the best time to visit is during the shoulder season in the late spring or early fall when the temperature is warm, crowds are minimal, and conditions are perfectly conducive to hiking and other outdoor activities.
 May brings the Czech Beer Festival which is held for 17 days and is a great opportunity to branch out and sample some unique and local beers.

 Is there transportation within Czech Republic?

-Transportation in the major cities is centered around trams, metro and busses, for which a 3-day public transportation pass can be purchased and used for all services.
+Transportation in the major cities is centred around trams, metro and busses, for which a 3-day public transportation pass can be purchased and used for all services.
 Taxis are also available, although they tend to be more expensive.
 If you are in Prague, Uber and Liftago are also popular means of getting around.
-Outside of Prague, the most efficient way to travel is by bus or trains that operate between the rest of the regions.
-Renting a car is also a common choice for those looking to explore a wide variety of areas in Czech Republic.
+Outside of Prague, the most efficient way to travel is by bus or train that operates between the rest of the regions.
+Renting a car is also a common choice for those looking to explore a wide variety of areas in the Czech Republic.
 This method gives you the ease of travelling at your own pace and at your own discretion.

 Get a Trip Quote Order a Brochure